Neolamprologus pulcher

-Neolamprologus pulcher is a species of cichlid endemic to Lake Tanganyika where it prefers locations with plenty of sedimentation.
+Neolamprologus pulcher is a species of cichlid endemic to Lake Tanganyika.
 The common names for N. pulcher include daffodil cichlid, fairy cichlid, princess of Zambia and lyretail cichlid.
 This species can reach a length of 10 cm TL.
 It can also be found in the aquarium trade.

 Taxonomy and phylogeny

 Previously, it was believed that N. pulcher and N. brichardi were two distinct species.
 Now they are considered the same species, the only difference being that Neolamprologus brichardi has a black stripe running from its eye to its gill cover and a yellow spot just above it, both of which are absent in N. pulcher.
 Because Neolamprologus pulcher is the older of the two scientific names, the rules of scientific nomenclature would make this the correct name for the species.
 The daffodil cichlid, when it was still known as N. brichardi, was named after Pierre Brichard, a Belgian who set up a collection station, for the export of Tanganyikan cichlids in 1971, named "Fishes of Burundi."